 These systems have one thing in common — they should be clear to allow efficient water flow.
 Debris, such as dirt, leaves, or twigs, can block the drainage channels and prevent water flow.
 Serious blockages might cause water to pond on the roof.

 The solution is to clear the drain blockages.
-In fact, drain flushing should be part of your roof maintenance practices.
+In fact, drain flushing should be part of your roof maintenance practices in Colorado Springs.
 That way, the debris won’t accumulate to the point of causing serious blockages.

 Flat roofs are not perfectly flat.
 Rather, they have a gentle slope to allow water to flow via gravity.
-Your flat roof should maintain its initial slope and evenness to facilitate water flow.
+This type of roof should maintain its initial slope and evenness which minimizes ponding water on flat roofs.
 Indentations interfere with roof pitch and allow ponding.
 Your roof might develop indentions if:

 - It experiences frequent foot traffic, which compresses the insulation underneath